eCom-dev5/Verta---A-LLM-Chatbot_blog/project/4-modelling.md

 #### MLFlow to Compare Multiple Versions of the Model

-MLFlow is an integral part of our MLOps pipeline, providing model versioning, management, and serving capabilities.
+[MLFlow](https://mlflow.org/) is an integral part of our MLOps pipeline, providing model versioning, management, and serving capabilities.

 **Model Version Comparisons**:
   Comparisons between various Prompts and the evaluation metrics
   ![alt text](../images/3.png)
   ![alt text](../images/4.png)

-A more detailed documentation for the model evaulation pipeline can be found here:  [Model Evaluation doc.](https://github.com/eCom-dev5/eCom-Chatbot/blob/dev/readme/03_MODEL_EVALUATION.md)
+More detailed documentation for the model evaluation pipeline is available:  [Model Evaluation doc.](https://github.com/eCom-dev5/eCom-Chatbot/blob/dev/readme/03_MODEL_EVALUATION.md)

 ## Bias Detection
 The `bias_detection` pipeline identifies biases in product reviews using sentiment analysis, embeddings, and metadata.
 It flags issues like focusing too much on negative reviews, ignoring limited data, and unbalanced sentiment.
 The pipeline supports modular experimentation by allowing parameter and configuration adjustments in the `config/` directory.